 Besides helping employees to boost their productivity, companies can leverage internal communications tools to keep employees informed of everything related to their work, including the most benign company updates.
 Open and dynamic channels of communication will help each employee to stay motivated while working away from their teammates.

-Internal communication tools available in various types, from internal company blogs to cloud file storage.
+Internal communication tools are available in various types, from internal company blogs to cloud file storage.
 All of those types will boil to one purpose: help employees remove any confusion and roadblocks to sharing information and knowledge so that everyone can continue to work smoothly, no matter how far apart they are.